Dzzz83/File_Synchronization_System/README.md

 ## Conclusion

 The project successfully implements a Dropbox‑like system with a modern architecture.
 It demonstrates asynchronous background processing, stateless authentication, cloud object storage, a message queue, parallel uploads, rate limiting, database migrations, and embedded monitoring – all essential for a production‑ready, horizontally scalable application.
-The code is live on Render, and the JavaFX client works against the cloud server.
+The system is fully self‑contained and ready to be deployed on any infrastructure.